ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 2. The system validates the credentials and allows user to login after successful validation.
 3. The system allows user to land on Home page.
 4. The Home Page contains the permitted functionalities of the user.
 5. The portal allows users to perform the profile management activities (updating user’s personal details).
-On successful submission the updates, the system provides a notification about the updates else provides a respective error message.
+On successful submission the updates, the system provides a notification about the updates else provides a respective error notification.

 ### 2.2 Change Password [**[↑]**](#table-of-content)
 The portal allows user to change the password.
 Based on the country, single factor or multi-factor authentication will be configured.
 User performs the following to change the password:
 1. User selects the option of Change Password.
 1. The system allows user to proceed further.
 1. The user  provides the values in Old Password, New Password, and Confirm New Password.
 1. The system validates and authenticates the provided data and respective user's role as per the [Security Policy Configuration (WIP)](#3-security-policy-configuration-wip-).
-On successful, the password is successfully changed, the system provides a notification to the respective user conveying " Password has been changed successfully" else a respective error notification is sent to user.
+On successful validation, the password is successfully changed, the system provides a notification to the respective user conveying " Password has been changed successfully" else provides a respective error notification.

 ### 2.3 Reset Password [**[↑]**](#table-of-content)
 The portal allows user to reset the password.
 Based on the country, single factor or multi-factor authentication will be configured.